rootsongjc/awesome-cloud-native/README.md

 - [docker-pushrm](https://github.com/christian-korneck/docker-pushrm) - A Docker CLI plugin that that lets you push the README.md file from the current directory to Docker Hub.
 Also supports Quay and Harbor.
 - [dockersh](https://github.com/Yelp/dockersh) - A shell which places users into individual docker containers.
 - [dotmesh](https://github.com/dotmesh-io/dotmesh) - dotmesh (dm) is like git for your data volumes (databases, files etc) in Docker and Kubernetes [https://dotmesh.com](https://dotmesh.com/)
-- [draft](https://github.com/Azure/draft) - A tool for developers to create cloud-native applications on Kubernetes.
 - [dragonfly](https://github.com/alibaba/Dragonfly) - Dragonfly is an intelligent P2P based file distribution system.
 - [drakov](https://github.com/Aconex/drakov) - Mock Server that implements the API Blueprint specification.
 - [eksctl](https://github.com/weaveworks/eksctl) - a CLI for Amazon EKS [https://eksctl.io](https://eksctl.io/)